TITLE Operations Assistant, Athletics

-2. Coordinates with the Hammons Student Center (HSC) staff in the scheduling of facilities for practice, game day shoot-arounds, and out-of-season workouts and works with HSC and athletics administration on game day event management.
+2. Coordinates with the athletic facility staff in the scheduling of facilities for practice, game day practice, and out-of-season workouts and works with facility and athletics administration on game day event management.

 3. Helps to ensure arrangements for visiting teams are accommodated by responding to requests for hotel accommodations, practice times, and other pertinent information, as required.

-4. Helps to ensure the success of special events hosted by Missouri State University Athletics by providing assistance to coaches and the athletics administrative staff for events such as the Missouri Valley Conference championship events, the annual Missouri State University Auction for Intercollegiate Athletics, Classic Evening with the Lady Bears dinners, annual golf tournaments, high school basketball tournaments, annual team banquets, and other selected events.
+4. Helps to ensure the success of special events hosted by Missouri State University Athletics by providing assistance to coaches and the athletics administrative staff for events such as the Missouri Valley Conference championship events, the annual Missouri State University Auction for Intercollegiate Athletics, fundraising tournaments, high school basketball tournaments, annual team banquets, and other selected events.

-5. Helps to ensure the coaches have needed information in a usable format by overseeing the game film exchange program and splicing game film for coaches’ use in practice and game preparation.
+5. Assists the coaches with the game film exchange program and splicing game film for coaches’ use in practice and game preparation.